 - a) Infill developments must follow established building lines and be designed to ensure that space between buildings is not significantly reduced.
-A terracing affect must be avoided; - b) A density and layout which reflects established local character and settlement pattern and a mass and footprint which is proportionate to the size of the plot; - c) New dwellings will usually be of a simple design reflecting the traditional style of existing properties within the villages; - d) A variety of roof heights will be encouraged; - e) The mixing of styles or historical references in the same building must be avoided but the use of locally distinctive architectural features and styles will be encouraged; - f) Natural, locally quarried stone should be encouraged and the use of reclaimed stone for use on sites of a particularly sensitive nature; - g) The use of slate and plain clay tiles for roofs are dominant in the villages and will be encouraged on new developments; - h) Working chimneys will be encouraged as a traditional design feature found in the villages; - i) Joinery must be of a traditional design and proportional to the property, especially on the front elevation.
+A terracing affect must be avoided; - b) Development should achieve a density and layout which reflects established local character and settlement pattern and a mass and footprint which is proportionate to the size of the plot; - c) New dwellings will usually be of a simple design reflecting the traditional style of existing properties within the villages; - d) A variety of roof heights will be encouraged having regard to local character; - e) The mixing of styles or historical references in the same building should normally be avoided but the use of locally distinctive architectural features and styles will be encouraged; - f) Natural, locally quarried stone should be encouraged and the use of reclaimed stone for use on sites of a particularly sensitive nature; - g) The use of slate and plain clay tiles for roofs are dominant in the villages and will be encouraged on new developments; - h) Chimneys will be encouraged as a traditional design feature found in the villages but must be constructed of brick or stone and appropriately positioned on the host building; - i) Joinery must be of a traditional design and proportional to the property, especially on the front elevation.
 Lintels must be incorporated as functional and decorative architectural features.
 White U.P.V.C windows and doors will be discouraged; - j) Where dormer windows are required, in both new developments and extensions to existing properties, they must be unobtrusive and not too prolific; - k) Street and other lighting should be kept to a minimum whilst ensuring developments are safely lit; and - I) Large areas of hard surfacing should be avoided but where appropriate the use of granite setts and Cotswold Stone chippings is preferable to concrete and tarmac.

-- 6.24 The above design principles are not intended to impose architectural styles or stifle innovative design, originality or initiative.
-However, it is important to promote and reinforce local distinctiveness. - 6.25 By adhering to good design principles as a basis for assessing new developments, it will protect the character of the historic built environment and improve the quality of life through good design which is in sympathy with the character of the area.
+- 6.23 The above design principles are not intended to impose architectural styles or stifle innovative design, originality or initiative.
+However, it is important to promote and reinforce local distinctiveness. - 6.24 By adhering to good design principles as a basis for assessing new developments, it will protect the character of the historic built environment and improve the quality of life through good design which is in sympathy with the character of the area.